Mystical

 Is dreaming about death of self a bad sign?

 Dreaming about the death of self is not inherently negative.
-It often symbolizes transformation and growth, indicating that you may be ready to let go of outdated aspects of your identity.
+It often symbolizes transformation or the end of a current phase, paving the way for growth.

 02